Lifailon/PowerShell.HardwareMonitor/README.md

 systemctl status influxdb
 ```

-- Creat background process to send sensors to the database.
+- Start background process to constant send sensors to the database.

 > 💡 Administrator rights are required for CIM (default) and Library (raw version)

-When installing the module, it includes a template script to send data to InfluxDB and to start and stop the background process.
-Pre-configure the script and check the database for data availability.
+Pre-configure the script and check the database for data availability (script is located in the directory with the module).

 Change the script `Write-Database.ps1` for local or remote data collection (select the data source using the module parameters):